 \section{Future Upgrades}

-A significant enhancement in dark matter sensitivity will be achieved with the new CCM200 detector that will begin running in 2021.
-It will have 200 main 8-inch PMTs, twice as many veto PMTs for better external background rejection, highly efficient evaporative coated foils, and filtered and recirculated LAr.
-The biggest impact will come from the filtered LAr, with an expected factor of 1000 increase in dark matter efficiency at the lowest energies.
+A significant enhancement in DM sensitivity will be achieved with the new CCM200 detector that will begin running in 2021.
+It will have 200 8-inch PMTs, twice as many veto PMTs for better external background rejection, highly efficient evaporative coated foils, and filtered and recirculated LAr.
+The biggest impact will come from the filtered LAr, with an expected factor of 1000 increase in DM efficiency at the lowest energies.
 Figure~\ref{fig:cleanAr} shows the expected efficiency enhancement for CCM200 from GEANT4 detector simulations where the LAr is assumed to have no significant O$_2$ or H$_2$O contamination (clean).
-The biggest effect is at low energy where a goal of 10 keV threshold will significantly improve the dark matter search sensitivity.
-With the lower threshold, prompt neutrinos from $\nu_\mu$ neutrinos will have to be subtracted.
-Just as important as the increased signal efficiency, is the expected decrease in $^{39}$Ar events, as the efficiency for these event decreases for the same analysis cuts.
+The biggest effect is at low energy where a goal of 10 keV threshold will significantly improve the DM search sensitivity.
+With the lower threshold, prompt neutrinos from $\pi^+$ decays will have to be subtracted.
+Just as important as the increased signal efficiency, is the expected decrease in $^{39}$Ar events, as the efficiency for these event decreases when applying the same data selection criteria.
 This is due to the increase in light output, making identification of triplet (delayed) light more efficient.
 The $^{39}$Ar efficiency for CCM120 goes from 26\% to only 1\% for CCM200.
-This represents a significant reduction in background from this source, with the expectation of about 3000 events a year for CCM200 after all analysis cuts.
-This number could decrease even more with improvements in analysis leveraging machine learning (ML) and other advanced techniques.
-In fact, CCM200 is ideal for ML techniques as the algorithms will be trained (unsupervised) on the backgrounds measured with out of time beam data and do not rely on simulated backgrounds that are only approximations and usually limit such techniques.
+This represents a significant reduction in background from this source, with the expectation of about 3000 events a year for CCM200 after all selection criteria are applied.
+The \iso{39}{Ar} efficiency could decrease further with improvements in analysis, leveraging machine learning (ML) and other advanced techniques.
+In fact, CCM200 is ideal for ML techniques as the algorithms will be trained (unsupervised) on the backgrounds measured with out-of-time beam data and do not rely on simulated backgrounds that are only approximations and usually limit such techniques.